irmen/Pyro4/docs/source/tipstricks.rst

 An important option is the exposed names regex option: this controls what objects are accessible from the http gateway interface.
 It defaults to something that won't just expose every internal object in your system.
-If you want to toy a bit with the examples provided in the gateway's web page, you'll have to change the option to something like: ``'Pyro.|test.'`` so that those objects are exposed.
+If you want to toy a bit with the examples provided in the gateway's web page, you'll have to change the option to something like: ``r'Pyro\.|test\.'`` so that those objects are exposed.
+This regex is the same as used when listing objects from the name server, so you can use the ``nsc`` tool to check it (with the listmatching command).

 *Using the gateway:*